 Water Bond.
-On August 13, 2014, the Legislature authorized a The \$7.12 billion water bond measure, replacing the previous water bond authorized in 2009.
-The bond measure, Proposition 11, was approved by voters on November 4, 2014.
-Proposition 1 also enacted the Water Quality, Supply, and Infrastructure Improvement Act of 2014.
+The \$7.12 billion bondState of California Water Bond.
+On November 4, 2014, California voters approved a state-wide ballot measure, Proposition 1, was approved by voters on November 4, 2014.which authorized the issuance of up to \$7.12 billion of State of California, General Obligation Bonds.
+Proposition 1 also enacted the Water Quality, Supply, and Infrastructure Improvement Act of 2014.2014, which provides for the funding of a broad range of water projects.
 Metropolitan is not able to assess at this time the impact that the water bond measure or the Water Quality, Supply, and Infrastructure Improvement Act of 2014 may have on Metropolitan.